learninglab-dev/the-resources/data/resources/projects/sociol1106/getting-started.md

 # SOCIOL1106: Infographics Resources

-Here are links to the resources we've complied to help you create you infographics:
+Here are links to the resources we've complied to help you create infographics:

 ### 1. Google Slides
 <ul>